LaurenMusante/Solar-Years/README.md

 | :----: | :----: | :----: | :----: | :----: |
 |72 | 300.00 | 116.12 | 38.29 | 6.07

-Calculates how much time the user has left to live.
-* _Based on Continental Life Expectancy_
+Calculates how much time the user has left to live, based on Continental Life Expectancy

 Sample input (Continental Residence and Age in Earth Years)/output: